streathamchess/streathamchess.github.io/index.md

 with a fast-growing membership and we provide opportunities for chess players of all abilities.

-We’re keen to attract new players off all kinds: experienced players who are looking for serious competitive chess, casual players who want to play friendly social chess, and newcomers to the game who want to develop their chess skills.
+We’re keen to attract new players of all kinds: experienced players who are looking for serious competitive chess, casual players who want to play friendly social chess, and newcomers to the game who want to develop their chess skills.